MarcLoupias/memo-dev/languages/javascript/tools/tools-js-linters.md

 ### JSCS

-Merged with eslint in 2016.
+Unmaintained and merged with eslint in 2016.
 See [this](https://medium.com/@markelog/jscs-end-of-the-line-bc9bf0b3fdb2).

 ### ESLint